 The 9 pin AUX I/O connector has 2 general purpose inputs and 2 general purpose outputs.
 The GPI inputs are active low.
 This means that if you leave an input floating (not connected) then it will not be activated.
 Lowering the GPI input to a voltage below 0.8 volts will activate the input.
 The user can activate GPIs simply by connecting the GPI input pins to Ground using a button, switch, relay or an open collector transistor.
+The GPIs can be used to change test patterns on the SDI and Analog Test Generators (STG option only).
+These functions are set using the GPI 1 and GPI 2 function menu items in the GENERAL setup menu (See section 3.7.5)

 The outputs are internally pulled up to +5 volts DC.
-Care must be taken to limit the load to 0.5W so there is no affect on the power supply source in the frame.
+When a GPO activates, the GPO pin is pulled to ground.
+Care must be taken to limit the sink current to less than 50mA or damage to the GPO will result.
 The functions of the general purpose outputs are set using the GPO 1 Function and GPO 2 Function menu items on the GENERAL Setup menu.
 (See section 3.7.4)

-Figure 2-2 shows the circuitry for each of the I/O pins.
+Figure 2-2 and Figure 2-3 shows the circuitry for each of the I/O pins.

-Figure 2-2: Typical GPIO Circuitry
+Figure 2-2: Typical GPI Circuitry